aukspot/dles/README.md

 - [RADDLE](https://raddle.quest) - Solve the word ladder by transforming each word in some way, with the scrambled clues as guidance.
 - [Redividers](https://redividers.netlify.app) - Find the word that fits the first blank, then split it to fill in the remaining blank(s).
 - [regexle.ithea.de](https://regexle.ithea.de) - Guess the secret regular expression by testing sequences of characters.
-- [Relatle](https://www.relatle.lol) - Guess the word based on one of its synonyms, given a new synonym after each guess.
 - [Reversle](https://reversle.net) - Basically the reverse of Wordle.
 You start with the solution and walk backwards.
 - [Rewordio](https://rewordio.com) - Move stacks of letters between columns to solve the clues.
 - [Rhyme Time](https://www.rhymetime.co) - Guess the three words that all rhyme.